-Spine surgery to treat low back pain is usually more complex than other types of back surgery and carries a longer healing time.
+Spine surgery in Nashville, TN is used to treat low back pain is usually more complex than other types of back surgery and carries a longer healing time.
 Also, it is crucial to note that the success rate for surgery for low back pain is lower than that for leg pain.
 Fusion surgery may be recommended after conservative treatment of 6 to 12 months without significant pain relief.

 Recovery After Spine Surgery